Union Park · Chicago

 If you have pre-existing medical conditions that need medication, special diets, or awareness, please notify security when entering the festival.
 You will then be directed to first aid to ensure your medications or other needs are maintained or housed should they need refrigeration.
 Please bring a copy of a letter from a medical professional.

 All attendees will be searched upon entering the festival grounds.
-The following items will not be allowed: Tents, flags, lounge chairs, instruments, knives or other weapons, video cameras, audio recording devices, professional cameras (NO cameras with detachable lenses), pets, food, beverages (other than sealed bottled water), drugs or drug paraphernalia.
+The following items will not be allowed: Tents, flags, lounge chairs, instruments, knives or other weapons, video cameras, audio recording devices, professional cameras (NO cameras with detachable lenses), selfie sticks, pets, food, beverages (other than sealed bottled water), drugs or drug paraphernalia.

 Digital cameras (non-professional), disposable cameras, film cameras (non-professional), fanny packs, sealed bottled water, backpacks/satchels (medium-sized), hats, sun block, lighters, sunglasses, cigarettes, and folding chairs are permitted.